m-kainz/GIDInd/README.md

 ## Availability
 GIDInd is released under the terms of the GNU General Public License, either version 3 of the License, or (at your opinion) any later version.
 Please find the full license text [here](GIDInd_GeneralPublicLicense.txt)

-Download GIDInd as executable files for Windows and Linux (does NOT require active MATLAB license to run) or as source code (requires active MATLAB license to run).
+Please visit the Downloads Page to access executable files for Windows and Linux (does NOT require active MATLAB license to run) or source code (requires active MATLAB license to run).
 ## Help
-Please see the GIDInd Manual for general instruction on using GIDInd and extended tutorials.
+Please see the official [Manual](DummyfileforManual.pdf) for general instructions on using GIDInd and extended tutorials.
-## Downloads